 In the winter quarter, students will gain experience in the studio and the laboratory, learning the fundamentals of working with clay and the fundamentals of working with microscopes and other lab and field equipment.
-Students will take several day trips and one overnight trip to local environments to examine and collect sources of clay and to implement a variety of field methods in stream ecology.
+Students will take several day trips to local environments to examine and collect sources of clay and to implement a variety of field methods in stream ecology.

 Fields of Studyart history biology ecology environmental studies visual arts

 art history, biology, ecology, environmental studies, and visual arts

 QuartersWinter Open Spring Signature

 Final Schedule and Room Assignment